IrinaFileva/Fun-Chat/typescript-essentials/typescript-essentials.md

 ### 7. Work with External Libraries in TypeScript 📌

 **Key learnings:**

+Modules provide a way to organize and classify code, allowing related code to be grouped together.<br>
+In addition, when code is inside a module, it is extracted from the global scope into the module scope.

+You can export any declaration by adding the export keyword or import it using the import keyword.

+The import operator can take several forms depending on the purpose:

++ importing a single export from a module
++ renamed import with the as keyword
++ importing the entire module into a single variable

+Any file that contains a top-level import or export statement is considered a module.

+In TypeScript, external libraries are accessed using the import statement.<br>
+After importing a library and defining its type, the library can be used in code and benefit from IntelliSense and type checking.

 **Skills learned:**

++ Exporting and importing module components
++ Module compilation
++ Access to external type libraries
++ Installing and implementing a type library named _dotenv_.

 **How to use them:**

+This section helped me understand what modules are in TypeScript. <br> How to compile them and how to connect external type libraries.<br>
+In the future, this information will help me compile modules correctly and use external libraries.

 ### 8. Organize Code with Namespaces in TypeScript 📌